-down to earth happenings is a volunteer-led collection of potters who create a series of "happenings" to celebrate the connections between local food systems, artists, and community.
-The series ran from 2006-2010 and is being revived in 2020.
+down to earth happenings is a volunteer-led collection of potters and farmers who create a series of "happenings" to deepen the connections between our local food systems, artists, and community.
+The series ran from 2006-2010 and was revived in 2020.

-Happenings are unique creations happening in real-time that cannot be repeated.
-Functional art and local produce is displayed in barns and greenhouses of small, sustainable farms across Chester County, with specific forms paired with specific activities.
+A "happening" is a unique experience of art happening in real-time that cannot be repeated (unlike a gallery exhibit).
+At special times, functional art and local produce can be found in barns and greenhouses of small, sustainable farms across Chester County.

 15% of the proceeds of all sales go Chester County Food Bank, a foodbank with gardens and a mobile food truck.